JimMcL/trajr-paper/README.md

 ## R files

-* `R/generate-figures-reports.R` code which generates all figures and text files.
-Calls functions in `R/whale-analysis.R` and `R/clearwing-analysis.R` as required.
+* `R/generate-figures-reports.R` generates all figures and text files.
+It calls functions in `R/whale-analysis.R` and `R/clearwing-analysis.R` as required.

 * `R/whale-analysis.R` defines functions which implement the sample analysis for whale trajectories.